bacchilega/bacchilega/README.md

 Hey 👋🏻,

 I am CEO and Co-Founder of MedAdmission.
-I am interested in develop (open source) Python scripts.
+I am interested in developing Open-Source scripts.